Investing your pension pot

 What happens to the money I pay in?

-When you first joined the DC Investment Builder, the contributions that you and your employer made were invested in the Legal & General Target Date Fund.
+When you first joined the My BOC Pension Plan, the contributions that you and BOC made were invested in the Legal & General Target Date Fund.

 This is called the default investment option and, unless you decide to make your own investment choices, this is where your contributions will continue to be invested.
 To find out more about this fund, please see your Guide to the Target Date Funds or The Target Date Funds video.